jbratcher/direction-theme/README.md

 # Direction

-A general theme for Nuxt / Netlify CMS quickstart
+An event theme for Nuxt / Netlify CMS quickstart

 One click deploy to Netlify

 <a href="(https://app.netlify.com/start/deploy?repository=https://github.com/jbratcher/direction-theme"><img src="https://www.netlify.com/img/deploy/button.svg" alt="one click deploy to netlify" /></a>

 Built on top of [Nuxt Netlify CMS Starter Kit](https://github.com/jbratcher/nuxt-netlify-cms-starter-kit)

+## Features

+* Quick start
+* Pre-configured
+* Continuous integration/deployment
+* Easy routing and page creation with Nuxt
+* Netlify CMS to create and update blog content

 ## How to use